 13. Camp North End

 A fairly new addition to the city is Camp North End, a 76-acre space for some of Charlotte’s newest, coolest eateries, breweries, and much, much more.
-A fast local favorite, Camp North End is the perfect outdoor venue.
+A fast local favorite, Camp North End is the perfect outdoor venue that combines art with community.
 From murals and street art from local artists to local artisan shops, like That’s Novel Books and Grow: A Plant Shop.
 Do a little shopping, then stop at Leah & Louise for some delicious Southern dishes or Saru by Bow Ramen for some of the best ramen in the city.

 Finally, Charlotte is home to the amazing work of art known as Metalmorphosis that hangs out around the Whitehall Corporate Center.
 The sculpture by Prague artist, David Cerny, is one you have to catch at the right moment to witness it in all it’s glory as it’s set in different pieces that spin slowly and at different speeds, meaning all pieces lock into the perfect position at specific moments that you’ll have to try to catch yourself.